moe-dev98/EV-Management/backend/README.md

     chmod +x start.sh
     ```

-4. Run the FastAPI application using the provided script:
+4. Run the FastAPI application using the provided script ( please note that the default postgres user is set within the script ):

     ```sh
     ./start.sh